Overview of Services Heading link

 Many LLM students express an interest in teaching, whether at a law school or an undergraduate institution.
 Careers in academia are very competitive, and require a great deal of work and dedication.

 For most schools in the U.S. becoming tenured requires that the person have teaching experience, service to the community and university, and publish scholarly articles.
-The steps necessary to obtain tenure are outlined in a bi-annual spring volume of the Michigan Journal of Race & Law entitled “Breaking Into the Academy: The 2000-2002 Michigan Journal of Race & Law Guide for Aspiring Law Professors.”

-If you plan on entering a career in academics, you will want to build a strong academic record and to develop close professional relationships with your faculty (who will ultimately serve not only as your mentors but also as your recommenders) during law school.
+If you plan on entering a career in academics, you will want to build a strong academic record and to develop close professional relationships with your professors (who will ultimately serve not only as your mentors but also as your recommenders) during law school.
 You will want to write one or more scholarly articles of publishable quality related to your area of scholarly interest.
 You might also want to obtain a federal clerkship and to have relevant employment experience.

 In creating your agenda, it is wise to consider areas where there is a greater need for teaching.
 For example, popular areas such as constitutional law and criminal law rarely have open teaching slots.
 However, areas such as property law and corporations often experience shortages.